devilbox/docker-nginx-stable/README.md

 #### 2. Serve PHP files with PHP-FPM

-Note, for this to work, the `~/my-host-www` dir must be mounted into the nginx docker as well as into the php-fpm docker.
+Note, for this to work, the `~/my-host-www` dir must be mounted into the Nginx Docker as well as into the php-fpm docker.

 You can also attach other PHP-FPM version: [PHP-FPM 5.4](https://github.com/cytopia/docker-php-fpm-5.4), [PHP-FPM 5.5](https://github.com/cytopia/docker-php-fpm-5.5), [PHP-FPM 5.6](https://github.com/cytopia/docker-php-fpm-5.6), [PHP-FPM 7.0](https://github.com/cytopia/docker-php-fpm-7.0) or [PHP-FPM 7.1](https://github.com/cytopia/docker-php-fpm-7.1)